Right, here it is, folks, from the Chicago Tribune.

 And the Secret Service has named her Energizer.

-Of course, she goes, goes, goes, I guess.
+Because she goes, goes, goes, I guess.

-the Energizer Money never, never, never stops.
+The Energizer money never, never, never stops.

 Clinton even says here, Clinton even went to bat for the company when it came to lobbying for federal funds.